Geeta-Tech/windows-files-locker/README.md

 ### Decryption

 - To encrypt a file, use the `decrypt_files` function.
-The function will decrypt one or more files and save the encrypted version.
+The function will decrypt one or more files and save the decrypted version.

 `Example:`